wKovacs64/hibp/MIGRATION.md

 ## Migration Notes

+#### 7.5.2 → 8.0.0

+- The `breachedAccount`, `pasteAccount`, and `search` modules now have an `apiKey` option, which is required by v3 of the `haveibeenpwned.com` API (unless you are proxying your requests through a server that inserts an API key on your behalf via the `baseUrl` option).
+You can purchase an API key from Troy at [https://haveibeenpwned.com/API/Key][get-key].
+See [Troy's blog post][api-key-blog-post] for rationale and a full explanation.
+- The default value of the `truncate` option in the `breachedAccount` and `search` modules has been changed from `false` to `true` per Troy's recommendation.
+If you do not specify a value of `false` explicitly, each `Breach` result will only contain the breach name (no metadata).
+- The default value of the `includeUnverified` option in the `breachedAccount` module has been changed from `false` to `true` per Troy's recommendation.
+  Although there are not many unverified breaches in the system, it's possible you will get more breaches back than you did previously.
+You may explicitly disable this by specifying a value of `false` for this option.

 #### 6.0.0 → 7.0.0

 - `pwnedPassword` now uses the more secure hash range API rather than submitting